nimrodpar/CourseraMLAssignments/README.md

 # Coursera Machine Learning Course Notes

-Tese are mainly caveats and anacdotes from the Machine Learning course at Coursera.
+These are mainly caveats and anacdotes from the Machine Learning course at Coursera.
 These are *not* detailed lecture notes (the excercises contain most of notes already).

 ## Week 7 (Unsupervised Learning and Clustering)
 * The **Cost Function** (a.k.a *distortion*) for k-means *should never grow*.
 Every step of the algorithm (either repositioning the centroids of picking a new cluster for each of the points) should only decreas the cost.